-This Notice provides guidance for the clear identification of installations as required by the Offshore Installation and Pipeline Works (Management and Administration) Regulations 1995, Regulation 19.
-Each installation has to be readily identifiable on approach, by sea or air, by the use of unambiguous signage and effective aeronautical communication.
-This notice should be read in conjunction with Operations Notice 14 Guidance on Coast Protection Act 1949 - Consent to locate and the marking of offshore installations.
+This Notice provides guidance for the clear identification of installations as required by the Offshore Installations and Pipeline Works (Management and Administration) Regulations 1995, Regulation 19.
+It replaces the previous issue dated October 2015.
+Each installation must be readily identifiable on approach, by sea or air, using unambiguous signage and effective aeronautical communication.
+This notice should be read in conjunction with the Energy Act 2008, Part 4A Consent to Locate.

 Helicopter pilots and operators have reported a number of 'wrong rig' landings to the CAA.
 Instances have occurred when radio call signs, helideck markings and installation side sign identification have been inconsistent.
 This has led to confusion among pilots in identifying installations and has consequently resulted in potentially serious 'wrong rig' landings.